MichalPokojny/MyProject3-TheBattleShipGame/README.md

 **Validator testing**

-- Pycodecode extension in gidpod workspace.
+- Pycodecode extension in gitpod workspace.
-  - No error were returned from my written code.
+  - No errors were returned from my written code.

 **Unfixed bugs**